 While the focus of the course is payment and financing of international trade, this may be the only course offered on the JD level introducing students to the foundations of banking law needed for both domestic and international business transactions.
 It may also be the only course introducing students to transport documents (such as bills of lading) and their use in international transactions as well as the law that governs international transactions.

-At the instructor’s discretion final mark may be adjusted by half a mark (or in extreme cases full mark) that may be taken away or added for class participation (including attendance).
-Classes will be recorded ‐ per the usual policy of the Law School ‐ and the instructor recognizes that at least for some students sometime attendance will be precluded or disturbed by technological or circumstances at home.
+At the instructor’s discretion final mark may be adjusted by half a mark (or in extreme cases full mark) that may be taken away or added for class participation (including attendance — as well as leading class discussion as assigned in advance).
+Classes will be recorded – per the usual policy of the Law School.